nishowsan/python-electron/README.md

 # Note
 The code is beta and the idea is new .
 The project will be continuous .
 Please report issue .
+### Because of the name 'pytron' already exists , I have renamed it too pyelectron ..........

 # Install
 Installing pytron is very easy .